Superhuman

-The term superhuman refers to humans, humanoids or other beings with abilities and other qualities that exceed those naturally found in humans.
+Superhumans, or superbeings, are humans, humanoids or other beings with abilities and other qualities that exceed those naturally found in humans.
 These qualities may be acquired through natural ability, self-actualization or technological aids.
 The related concept of a super race refers to an entire category of beings with the same or varying superhuman characteristics, created from present-day human beings by deploying various means such as eugenics, euthenics, genetic engineering, nanotechnology, and/or brain–computer interfacing to accelerate the process of human evolution.

 Throughout history, the discussion of superhuman traits and the idea of the ideal human in physical, mental, or spiritual form has influenced politics, policy, philosophy, science and various social movements, as well as featuring prominently in culture.
 Groups advocating the deliberate pursuit of superhuman qualities for philosophical, political, or moral reasons are sometimes referred to as superhumanist.

 Modern depictions of this have evolved and are shown in superhero fiction or through technologically aided people or cyborgs.